History of ABS-CBN: Digital terrestrial television

 ABS-CBN Corporation initially applied for a license from the National Telecommunications Commission to operate a digital terrestrial television service in the country back in 2007.
-ABS-CBN planned to utilize multiplex to offer ABS-CBN, S+A, and 5 additional specialty TV channels.
+ABS-CBN planned to utilize multiplex to offer ABS-CBN, Studio 23/S+A, and 5 additional specialty TV channels.
 The conglomerate was expected to spend at least 1 billion pesos annually for the next 5 years for its DTT transition.
 ABS-CBN utilized UHF channel 51 Manila (695.143 MHz), later UHF Channel 43 (647.143 MHz), for test broadcasts in the DVB-T format.
 ABS-CBN was expected to begin digital test broadcasts in January 2009.

 In June 2010, the NTC announced that it would formally adopt the Japanese standard ISDB-T for digital broadcasting and issued a circular commanding all the country's television networks to switch-off their analog services on December 31, 2015, at 11:59 p.m.
 Philippine Standard Time (UTC+8).
 But due to delay of the release of the implementing rules and regulations for digital television broadcast, the target date was moved to 2023.

-In April 2011, the conglomerate announced further details about its DTT plans, which would offer ABS-CBN and Studio 23 (currently S+A).
+In April 2011, the company announced further details about its DTT plans, which would offer ABS-CBN andStudio 23 (later S+A from 2014 to 2020).
 In addition, four new channels which will be exclusively available to its digital users will be offered once the digital broadcast start.
 The specialty TV channel lineup will include one news channel, one youth-oriented channel, an educational channel, and a movie channel.
 The conglomerate was also planning to utilize the 1seg (one segment) broadcast standard for handheld devices.

 In September 2014, ABS-CBN soft-launched its DTT service started selling ISDB-T receivers in selected barangays in Metro Manila under Sky TV+ brand.
 Later, it was rebranded as ABS-CBN TVplus.

 On February 11, 2015, ABS-CBN formally launched its DTT service under the name ABS-CBN TVplus in a formal switch-over ceremony held at the ABS-CBN Broadcasting Center.
 The ABS-CBN TVplus service has four exclusive TV channels which are free of charge; these are movie channel Cine Mo!, news channel DZMM TeleRadyo, educational channel Knowledge Channel, and kids channel Yey!.
 In addition to ABS-CBN and S+A, all non-encrypted digital terrestrial broadcast within the area was also carried by the service.
 ABS-CBN TVplus also provides pay per view, EWBS, and BML services.
 As of February 2020, ABS-CBN TVplus has sold over 9 million units of its set-top boxes.